Trentham Estate: History

 The gardens were designed as a serpentine park by Capability Brown from 1758 onwards, overlying an earlier formal design attributed to Charles Bridgeman.
 Trentham Gardens are now principally known for the surviving formal gardens laid out in the 1840s by Sir Charles Barry, which have recently been restored.
 In 2012 the Trentham Estate was selected as the site of a Royal Diamond Jubilee wood, and a new woodland of 200,000 native oak trees will be planted on the estate.
 Successful garden designers Tom Stuart-Smith, Piet Oudolf and Nigel Dunnett have collaborated on the garden redesign.

 Since 2000 Trentham Gardens has undergone a £120 million ($200 m) redevelopment by St. Modwen Properties as a leisure destination.
 The regeneration project at Trentham includes restoration of the Italian gardens and adjacent woodlands, the creation of a garden centre and crafts centre, and various leisure attractions.
 The overall aim is to avoid noisy theme park-like attractions, and instead to offer "authentic experiences" to older people and younger children.
 Each year on bonfire night, visitors pay to see a bonfire with fireworks, food and fairground rides.
 Wire sculptures of fairies by Robin Wright have been installed in the gardens.

 In December 2008 a transportable Ferris wheel was opened on site for tourists to get an overhead view of the gardens, the estate, and out over the city.
 It was removed in 2009.

-Newcastle-under-Lyme Borough Council uses an open windrow facility nearby in Acton where it turns garden waste collected in the borough into a nutrient-rich soil improver for local farms and other places including Trentham Gardens.

 In December 2022, the estate announced it had gained a licence from Natural England to host four Eurasian beavers from Spring 2023.
 This would involve enclosing the lake area and gardens to prevent the animals escaping.